Cephuez/PastProjects/Auto_Parts_Warehouse_Project/1_Auto_Part_Database/Packages/README.txt

 I named my packages accordingly to the tables they are associated.
-Example, PACKAGE EMPLOYEES is attached to table EMPLOYEES.
+Example, Package EMPLOYEES is attached to table EMPLOYEES.